kimtillas91/kimtillas91.github.io/_posts/2018-01-12-studying-in-japanese-in-kyoto-part-2-isi-kyoto.md

 ---
 title:  "Studying Japanese in Kyoto - Part II: ISI Language School"
 date:   2018-01-12 20:52:29 +0900
-categories: Japan
+category: Japan
-tags:   [language, study, Nihongo, Japan, life, isi]
+tag:    [language, study, Nihongo, Japan, life, isi]
 note:   "originally posted on kimtomwrites.wordpress.com"
 edited: 2018-01-29 20:29:00 +0900
 img:	isi-kyoto.jpg
 description: "An overview of what it's like to study at ISI Language School - Kyoto Campus.
-What is a school day like for the Academic course?"
+What is a school day like for the Academic course?
+A high-intensity Nihongo class."
 ---
 [ISI Language School](http://www.isi-education.com/){:target="_blank" class="external"} has campuses in Tokyo (Ikebukuro and Takedanobaba), Nagano, and Kyoto.
 The Kyoto campus just opened July 2017, and I started going there in October of the same year.